Dubai, United Arab Emirates

 DIFC (Dubai International Financial Centre)

 DIFC is Dubai's most cosmopolitan district — a walking-friendly cluster of bars, restaurants, and galleries along Gate Avenue that draws finance professionals, creatives, and international visitors.
-Ladies Nights at spots like The Warehouse Wine Bar draw a notably queer-friendly crowd on weeknights.
+Ladies Nights at spots like The Warehouse Wine Bar draw a notably welcoming crowd on weeknights.
 It's one of those open secrets where everyone attending understands the subtext and nobody states it aloud.
 This is the closest Dubai has to a low-pressure, publicly accessible queer-adjacent space.

 Palm Jumeirah